mikezs/AoC-2020/README.md

 - After reading the question, it was obvious that we needed to bitshift, so I went about converting a string to binary (thanks stackoverflow) but I used a regex helper extension to string I made, which I used incorrectly, so that cost me lots of time.
 After I'd got it working, the only other complexity was forcing a bit to be zero.
 I kept track of bits to be 1 and bits to be 0, and applied them seperately.
 - Next part required looping through all possible combinations for certain bits, so these were generated as a power of 2 for the number of bits, then each bit was shifted to the position the bit was meant to be in.
 I still needed to keep track of the bits that should be 0 and should be 1, apply these and output all the memory locations as an array.
 *This has to be run on a 64-bit system to not overflow the 36-bit numbers.
 Some languages would have lots of additional complexity to implement this.*

+### Day 15 - Step back debugging
+- I initially implemented part 1 using 2 dictionaries, one that was the previous step, and one that was the current.
+This worked fine, for part 1, just using the value as the key and the position it was last seen as the value.
+- Turns out it did not scale for 30 million iterations.
+Instead of having a dictionary for the current step I just used a tuple for the next value to be added and applied it after i'd done the logic.
+*Note: The unit tests for this take about 50 seconds to run, so I've left them commented out and a loop for 3000 to test part 2 was left*